For stormwater engineers · Permeable pavement BMP

 Compared to other permeable pavement BMPs

-Flexus belongs to the same BMP functional category as PICP, porous concrete, and porous asphalt — but with a different surface technology suited specifically to pedestrian routes.
+Same BMP category as PICP and porous concrete — different surface technology suited specifically to pedestrian routes.

 PropertyFlexusPICPPorous concretePorous asphalt